May 9, 2026

 I also wasn't honest with myself about distribution.
 Two extensions means two Chrome Web Store listings, two onboarding flows, two pricing pages, two churn funnels, two of everything to maintain.
 As a solo dev with a full-time job, that's not strategy.
 That's me keeping things alive that should have been one thing from day one.

 So they're becoming one.
 ReplyWisely keeps the brand.
-TwitMix's drafting and remix capabilities move inside.
+TwitMix's reply drafting moves inside.

-- AI reply drafting in your voice.
+- One-click reply drafting in your voice.
 Click a button next to X's native Reply.
 Pick a mood.
-Get drafts that sound like you — grounded in your own X analytics (you upload the CSV, we embed each post and retrieve the most relevant ones at draft time).
+Get drafts that sound like you — trained on your own past replies, not a generic bot.
 Polish mode for grammar fixes only, no rewording.

 - "Delete my voice data" button in the dashboard.
 One click hard-deletes everything.
 No retention, no soft-delete, no grace period.